NielsdeBlaauw/php-doc-check/README.md

 You can gradually improve documenation on projects by starting with relatively high limits and slowly moving these limits down.

+## Installation

+For now you have to install the beta version.

+`composer require --dev niels-de-blaauw/php-doc-check:^0.1.0@dev`

 ## Usage

 ```